ayezabashir/K72/README.md

 ## ✨ The Project
 A high-fidelity landing page clone of **K72**, built to demonstrate the intersection of performance and digital storytelling.
 This project focuses on **fluid typography**, **custom cursors**, and **frame-perfect scroll animations**.

 ### 🛠️ Core Tech Stack
 * **ReactJS** - Component-based architecture.
 * **React-Router-DOM** - For navigation
 * **Tailwind CSS** - For rapid, utility-first styling.
 * **GSAP (GreenSock)** - Powering all complex timelines and scroll triggers.
 * **Locomotive Scroll** - For that signature high-end "smooth scroll" experience

 ---
-To keep that high-end developer feel while providing clear setup instructions, you should add a **"Getting Started"** or **"Installation"** section right before the **Key Features**.

-Here is how you can integrate those steps into your current README structure:

----